googlesamples/unity-jar-resolver/exploded/Assets/ExternalDependencyManager/Editor/README.md

 ## Migration

-PMR can migrate Version Handler packages installed in the `Assets` folder to UPM packages.
+PMR can migrate Version Handler packages installed in the `Assets` folder to PM packages.
 This requires the plugins to implement the following:

 * `.unitypackage` must include a Version Handler manifests that describes the components of the plugin.
 If the plugin has no dependencies the manifest would just include the files in the plugin.
-* The UPM package JSON provided by the registry must include a keyword (in the `versions.VERSION.keyword` list) that maps the UPM package to a Version Handler package using the format `vh-name:VERSION_HANDLER_MANIFEST_NAME` where `VERSION_HANDLER_MANIFEST_NAME` is the name of the manifest defined in the `.unitypackage`.
+* The PM package JSON provided by the registry must include a keyword (in the `versions.VERSION.keyword` list) that maps the PM package to a Version Handler package using the format `vh-name:VERSION_HANDLER_MANIFEST_NAME` where `VERSION_HANDLER_MANIFEST_NAME` is the name of the manifest defined in the `.unitypackage`.
 For